 - Having a journey and answering questions [social gamification]

-Interactive infographics can address all of those concerns, engage us with story, and create lead nurturing.
+Interactive infographics can address all of those concerns, engage us with story, as well as generate and nurture leads.

 “Interactive content enables users to personalize and participate in the content presented to them.
 By helping consumers see themselves in the brand’s experience, the technique offers the potential to deepen engagement and drive greater satisfaction.” – Jodi Harris